 Healthy Travel Packing List

-Remind your patients to pack health and safety items.
 Use the Healthy Travel Packing List for Israel, including the West Bank and Gaza for a list of health-related items to consider packing for your trip.
 Talk to your doctor about which items are most important for you.

 After Your Trip